MarsUniversity/ECE382/source/lessons/lsn3-4-5/index.md

 # Homework

+Please **type** all homework and homework assigned this lesson is due at the beginning of class next lesson.

+**Integrity:** Your honor is extremely important.
+This academic security policy is designed to help you succeed in meeting academic requirements while practicing the honorable behavior our country rightfully demands of its military.
+Do not compromise your integrity by violating academic security or by taking unfair advantage of your classmates.

 **Note:** These questions are based on both the class slides and the reading above.

+**Note:** This is due the beginning of lesson 6.

 1. Not due until lesson 6, but you need to start on it before it is due:
     - Make an account at www.codecademy.com and take the "Learn Git" class.